charlabine/WHSTechNotes/journal.md

 # March 21, 2025
 For technology i used over spring break i obviously used mobile tech because i use my phone for everything i used apps mostly to watch tik tok and my shows.
 I also used it to communitcate with my friends and family.so ya.
+# March 24, 2025
+I think technology in basketball is pretty cool.
+I seen there were games during covid where we couldnt see eachother and they would have the game playing with the people watching it over the phone or laptop and you could see the faces of the audience watching the game.Another thing that basket ball used technology for was when a basketnall player needed a mast but none would help to he had his face scanned and the mask fit him perfectly to thats pretty cool.